Elyasb14/tinyweather/hardware/hardware_and_packaging.md

 We should likely go with a **15-watt solar panel** to be on the safe side, as power demands could increase at times.

+### Solar Controller
 So the solar controller will be something like [this](https://www.amazon.com/dp/B075NQH3QW?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1).

-Inside the power distribution box we will have a fuse for the main solar and battery inputs.
-For the solar panels, we can probably use like a 2-3A fuse.
-For the battery we could use like a 1A fuse or something.
-Then we will use a 1A circuit breaker for the device itself.
-Also we need a 12v-5v voltage converter like [this](https://www.amazon.com/DROK-Converter-5-3V-32V-Regulator-Transformer/dp/B078Q1624B/ref=sr_1_3_pp?dib=eyJ2IjoiMSJ9.XY9uGiTaz5fdKvfbmGO5vkNmR-oPPXF2n8V6dS83RhXQFEimYVdrZf-ffny1bM8fysH1vl5iMyUm5JExsVD5oalPugkkDP-9UM0ByEaJmfUL3xzyTHUXFsQC8I89BpMMf6LlnGhDNcMlhLcChpvZcTQdobg2GRQtptzpCy1r7tnV1YTjDi27x80XoPcu2iAS5neloO5D5Ekt6Cap63kFIUJasKXI5_89huCgMlp4H3c.WilOZ2vwJ-dgDV9wT127ervuGGX6rgVOdWRB5s0JAEI&dib_tag=se&keywords=dc-dc%2Bconverter&qid=1745446732&sr=8-3&th=1) maybe
+### Further Work
+We also need circuit protection.
+Like fuses and breakers.
+However, I've dragged my feet long enough and this thing needs to be put to long term testing.
+Therefore, we will go as bare bones as possible.